rahmjan/LINGI2355-Multicore/00_JavaThreads/Solution/Report.md

 - [ ] Use a large number of produced and consumed elements and remove all waiting times.
 What happens?

-    Again deadlock with active waiting.
+    Again deadlock with busy waiting.

 - [ ] What is the consistency model offered by the SharedCounterMonitor class?
 Let us now imagine that we remove the `synchronized` keyword from the `get()` method.
 Does this change the consistency model and how? (you may need to wait for the third lecture to answer this question)